bruchh/co-creating/toolkit/docs/doing-participatory-research/from-steps-to-action.md

-# From steps to action: Working with co-researchers
+# From Steps to Action: Working with Co-Researchers

 To set up and conduct the five steps of participatory research, researchers and co-researchers need to establish effective ways of working and a strong basis for collaboration.
 They need to collaborate: